JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Gave guards Shin Guntos and removed unusable Ming temple doorknobs.
 Unlocked a temple door for Yukie and secured three others later on.
 Disabled arrow chest spawning and fixed facing Ming while Obfuscated.
-Corrected start orientation, inspections, trap trigger and a tin can.
+Corrected start orientation, inspections, traps, triggers and a can.
 Prevented picking of two temple doors and unbarred big temple gate.
 Fixed quest log update and XP gain on reaching Ming's inner sanctum.
 Added missing temple door sound and restored Chang and buddha skins.